freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-047.md

 ---
-id: 6199442866286d0ff421a4fc
+id: 619d019488f98c06acbbb71a
-title: Step 37
+title: Step 47
 challengeType: 0
-dashedName: step-37
+dashedName: step-47
 ---

 # --description--

-To give the penguin body a crest, create a pseudo-element that is the first child of the `.penguin-body` element.
-Set the `content` property of the pseudo-element to an empty string.
+Currently, the two `.face` elements are on top of each other.

+Fix this, by adding a `left` class to the first `.face` element, and a `right` class to the second `.face` element.

 # --hints--